mfrachet/acodingdance/blog/building-user-interface-in-react-the-hard-way.md

 It's a bit more verbose but it's mostly way more declarative.
 On top of that, it's not bounded to the actual application context and can be reused in any application.
 It can also be shipped and published as an npm package so that people can work with it.

+As you may have noticed, the context approach allows to bind elements by their **behaviours** anywhere in the tree.

+The next approach will bind element by their **UIs**.

 ## `React.cloneElement` approach

-This function allows to clone a React element with its props and also gives the ability to override or add new props.
+This function allows to clone a React element with its props and also gives the ability to override them (or to add new ones).

 It can be used as following: